OldBot-Tibia-Bot/OldBot-Docs/cavebot/script_setup.md

 - **Properties:**
   - `type:` The widget type; "text" in this case.
   - `text:` The text to be displayed.
-  - `row:` Amount of rows reserved for the text, the longer the text is, more rows you will need to set here.
+  - `row:` Amount of rows reserved for the text, the longer the text is, more rows you will need to set here; default is 1.

 **Examples:**